 In particular, the author deals at length with the Jesse Owens saga, establishing that it was President Roosevelt, not Hitler, who snubbed the great athlete and showing that African-American athletes were treated far better in Germany than in their own country.

-Includes over 60 original B&W and colour photographs.
+Includes over 60 original Colour and B&W photographs.
+Full Colour Paperback with Gloss laminated cover.